Telos (NASDAQ:TLS) PT Raised to $40.00

-Telos (NASDAQ:TLS) had its price objective increased by Northland Securities from $33.00 to $40.00 in a report issued on Friday, The Fly reports.
-The brokerage presently has an “outperform” rating on the stock.
-Northland Securities’ price target suggests a potential upside of 6.07% from the stock’s previous close.
+Telos (NASDAQ:TLS) had its target price boosted by DA Davidson from $30.00 to $40.00 in a report issued on Friday, The Fly reports.
+They currently have a buy rating on the stock.

-Several other equities analysts have also recently issued reports on the company.
-Wedbush lifted their price target on Telos from $45.00 to $47.00 and gave the company an “outperform” rating in a research report on Friday.
-Colliers Securities initiated coverage on Telos in a research report on Monday, December 14th.
-They set a “buy” rating and a $29.00 price target on the stock.
-B. Riley lifted their price target on Telos from $45.00 to $50.00 and gave the company a “buy” rating in a research report on Friday.
-BMO Capital Markets lifted their price target on Telos from $24.00 to $40.00 and gave the company an “outperform” rating in a research report on Friday.
-Finally, Needham & Company LLC lifted their price target on Telos from $45.00 to $47.00 and gave the company a “buy” rating in a research report on Friday.
-One research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company.
-Telos has an average rating of “Buy” and an average price target of $41.63.
+TLS has been the subject of a number of other research reports.
+Zacks Investment Research lowered Telos from a buy rating to a hold rating in a research report on Friday, February 19th.
+Northland Securities boosted their target price on Telos from $26.00 to $33.00 and gave the stock an outperform rating in a research report on Wednesday, December 23rd.
+Wedbush boosted their price target on Telos from $45.00 to $47.00 and gave the company an outperform rating in a research note on Friday.
+B. Riley boosted their price target on Telos from $45.00 to $50.00 and gave the company a buy rating in a research note on Friday.
+Finally, Colliers Securities initiated coverage on Telos in a research note on Monday, December 14th.
+They set a buy rating and a $29.00 price target for the company.
+One analyst has rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+The company has a consensus rating of Buy and an average target price of $41.63.

 Telos Company Profile